Public Profile

 Industry Benchmark

-Alberta Gaming and Liquor Commission's score of 18 is higher than 56% of the industry.
+Alberta Gaming and Liquor Commission's score of 23 is lower than 77% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Alberta Gaming and Liquor Commission's reported carbon emissions

-The Alberta Gaming and Liquor Commission (AGLC) currently does not have available carbon emissions data for the most recent year, nor does it specify any reduction targets or climate commitments.
-Without specific emissions figures or documented initiatives, it is unclear how AGLC is addressing its carbon footprint or contributing to climate action within the gaming and liquor industry.
-As such, further information on their climate strategies or commitments would be necessary to provide a comprehensive overview of their environmental impact and goals.
+The Alberta Gaming and Liquor Commission (AGLC) currently does not have available carbon emissions data for the most recent year, nor does it specify any reduction targets or initiatives related to climate commitments.
+Without specific emissions figures or defined goals, it is challenging to assess their carbon footprint or climate strategy.
+However, the AGLC operates within an industry context that increasingly prioritises sustainability and carbon reduction.
+As such, it is likely that the organisation is aware of the importance of addressing climate change and may be exploring future commitments in line with industry standards.

 Industry emissions intensity